GOD’S HEAVY HAND

 He wasn’t one for much prayer and he used convenient times to do so while driving or trying to fall asleep or out of frustration with some project that threatened to defeat him.
 But this time was different.
-He now felt totally alone and helpless and did “not know where to go”.
-So he decided that this was his chance for some quality interaction with his Savior and reflection on the past years that got him to this point in his life.
+He now felt totally alone, quite helpless, and did “not know where to go”.
+So he decided that this was his chance for some quality time alone with his Savior and a steadfast reflection on the past years gone by that got him to this point in his life.

 The Start of the Journey

 He grew up in a Catholic family in this Old City of the South before moving west to California where his Hollywood Dad took his mom, brother, and sisters.
 An aspiring actor, his father took bit parts in some well known movies, but had little time for his kids, especially this oldest son in the scheme of things.

 Years passed with many conflicts between himself and the man who should have been his hero, so he eventually broke away and searched for answers on his own.
 The ritualistic and non Biblical religion he knew most of his young life was incredibly unfulfilling, so he drifted into a sort of heathen mindset that no room for spiritual insights.

-It seems that God was not happy with this decision.
-But crazy obsessions were allowed and they were taken advantage of.
-And that started back in time.
+It seems that God was not happy with this decision, but crazy obsessions were allowed and they were taken advantage of.
+And all of that started way back in time.